Apple Sauce:

 • Mix in fresh blueberries or pears for a unique twist.

-• Try stirring in three-fruit marmalade for a delightful zing.
+• Try stirring in three-fruit marmalade for a tasty zing.

 Let your creativity shine with these delicious combinations!

-Learn how to dehydrate cranberries and dehydrate pears for even more options.
+Learn how to dehydrate pears for even more options!

 How to Make EASY MEALS with Dried Food